 Induction cooking is also more energy efficient because there is no loss of heat in the transfer process.
 With gas cooking, extra heat is expelled and lost in the air, whereas with induction, the heat is only transferred directly into the cookware.
 This precise heating can lead to a much faster, more efficient cooking process.
 Induction ranges also use electricity, rather than natural gas, which makes them better for the environment.

-Another excellent feature of induction cooking is the fact that the cooktop itself never gets hot, therefore it is less of a fire hazard, and a much safer way to cook.
-Since there is no heat transfer, like there is for electric or gas.
-The entire surface of the cooktop remains cool to the touch.
+Another excellent feature of induction cooking is the fact that most of the heat is transferred to the cookware, and not to the cooktop.
+Compatible cookware must be placed on top of the surface in order to generate high temperatures, therefore it is less of a fire hazard, and is considered a safe way to cook.
 With induction, there are also no gas emissions into the air, so there’s no chance of the heat catching onto objects like dish towels or oven mitts.
 When the cookware is removed from the surface, it turns off, so you don’t have to be overly concerned if you forget to shut it off.

 According to Chef David Rizzo at PIRCH, “Simply by touching two or three icons, I can get water to boil faster than gas.
 It’s safer to use with added features you won’t find on a gas cooktop.”
 Chef David continues, “Induction keeps the kitchen cooler than gas, and it is so much easier to clean than a gas cooktop, just to name a few benefits.
 I look forward to installing one in my kitchen the next time I upgrade.”